rolandexplore93/AirBnb/README.md

-# AirBnb-clone
+# AirBnb
-> AirBnb-clone is a single static page e-commerce app template that display sellers' items on the status of the product whether it is sold out or still available in store.
+> AirBnb is a single static page e-commerce app template that display sellers' items on the status of the product whether it is sold out or still available in store.

 ## Built With
 - Reactjs